sanskarram981/sanskarram981.github.io/README.md

 ### **SOFTWARE DEVELOPER INTERN**
 ### IQVIA

-Working with the production operation team to deal with job failures incident & re-triggering the respective failed spark job of the developers team by reviewing the script files and log files.Collaborating and helping the developers team for the deployment of code into production environment during the deployment phase.Getting exposure & learning big data technologies like hadoop, spark, scala ,hive & impala  to solve big data related problems.
+Working with the production operation team to deal with job failures incident & re-triggering the respective failed spark job of the developers team by reviewing the script files and log files.<br />Collaborating and helping the developers team for the deployment of code into production environment during the deployment phase.<br />Getting exposure & learning big data technologies like hadoop, spark, scala ,hive & impala  to solve big data related problems.

 ---